Home » Free Resources » »

 Cons:

 Cost: Free for up to five users.
-Pricing is $10 per seat per month, billed annually
+Pricing levels begin at $20 per seat per month, billed annually.

 Confluence

-Confluence is a great project management tool for dispersed teams, making virtual project management simple.
+Confluence is a great project management tool for dispersed teams, simplifying virtual project management.
 It also emphasizes groups that want to foster collaboration while promoting inclusion and a positive corporate culture.

 Pros:

-3) Large knowledge base encourages retaining great ideas
+3) An extensive knowledge base encourages the retention of great ideas.

 Cons: